boochow/ArduboyImager/README.md

 The image under focus area is automatically converted to 1-bit image and previewed in the right of the window.
 You can select dithering method by clicking buttons or pressing key 1, 2, or 3.

-Move pointer to locate focus to the area you want to capture, then click left button.
+Move pointer to locate focus to the area you want to capture, then click left button or hit enter key.
 The image under focus area is captured and shown in the right bottom of the window.

 The image can be moved by dragging.
 Use cursor keys to adjust focus area position in pixels.